 - Gladly still set the access data in the environment variables

-- If necessary, double backup the admin area via .htaccess or use the Plugin Wordfence use
+- Possibly double-secure the admin area via the .htaccess or use the Plugin Wordfence use

-Since the hosters rarely keep backups for a long time, I sporadically make backups for local backup.
-Successful hacks in the past always came through third-party plugins.
-So keep your eyes open when you vote.
+Since the host backups rarely last long, I still make sporadic backups for local backup.
+Successful hacks in the past always came from third-party plugins.
+So be careful with your choice.

 Another explanation for successful hacks and the reputation of being insecure: WordPress compared to TYPO3, it is often set up by laymen with a lack of security.